 Starting in 1958, several island countries and territories in the Caribbean and adjacent areas of the Atlantic were assigned North American area code 809.
-Area code 809 was nearing its capacity in the mid-1990's, so new area codes were assigned in 1995, 1996, and 1997, with the end result that each country or separate territory now has its own area code.
+Area code 809 was nearing its capacity in the mid-1990s, so new area codes were assigned in 1995, 1996, and 1997, with the end result that each country or separate territory now has its own area code.
 Only the Dominican Republic retained area code 809.
 All numbering (assignment of prefixes) within the Caribbean region of the NANP is now handled by the telecom ministries of the various countries and territories.
 Puerto Rico overlaid 939 onto its 787 area code in 2001.
 The Dominican Republic overlaid 829 onto its 809 area code in 2005 and added 849 in 2009.
+Jamaica overlaid 658 onto its 876 area code in 2019.
 However, there are not expected to be any further area code splits in the region for many years.

 The chart below shows the area codes in the NANP Caribbean.
 The two-letter abbreviation before the name of the island is its ISO country code, used for Internet domains.
 Time zones are shown in the same format used on the “Locator” page (list of all NANP area codes in numerical order).
 To convert to international time format (offset from UTC/GMT), subtract 12 hours from the time shown.
 For example, 7:00 (Eastern Standard Time) is UTC–05:00.

 You can also see a map of Caribbean area codes and country codes at caribmap.html.
 For other North American area codes, see the “Locator” page (en español • en français) or the US/Canada area code/time zone map.

 |7:00 • 8:00||BS Bahamas||+1 242||BHA|

 |8:00 • 9:00||BM Bermuda (Atlantic)||+1 441|

 |8:00||VG British Virgin Islands||+1 284||BVI|